 It’s no secret that serums are having a moment.
-Open any beauty blog, magazine or product lover’s medicine cabinet, and you’re sure to see the latest must-have skin serum popping up right between the cleanser and moisturizer.
-But what exactly is all the hype about…and should you start to incorporate serums into your skincare regimen?
+Scroll through any skincare Insta-feed, blog or product junkie’s medicine cabinet, and you’re sure to see the latest must-have skin serum popping up right between the cleanser and moisturizer.
+But what exactly is all the hype about…and should you start to incorporate serums into your skin care regimen?
 To get the skinny, we reached out to Dermatologist Dr. Adam Geyer for an expert take on the benefits and differences between different types of skin serums, and the right products to try.

 “As people have become savvier about their skin-care routines, layering has become increasingly prevalent.
 By using a serum, people are able to intensify the strength of their regimen or round out the ingredients they are applying to their skin to provide a more comprehensive approach to anti-aging and hydration,” Geyer says.
 “Serums are usually formulated with a higher concentration of active ingredients so that a few drops are sufficient to cover the entire face.
 The texture is usually lighter than a moisturizer, which allows for it to be used as a stand-alone product for someone with oilier skin, or used under a moisturizer for someone with normal to dry skin.”